zkWildfire/PyShell/docs/motivation.md

 This script is just a toy script, but imagine if the script's cleanup command had to run something more important.
-What if the cleanup command was one that modified file permissions on a CI/CD system, and now every subsequent CI/CD run on that machine will now fail?
+What if the cleanup command was one that corrected file permissions on a CI/CD system, and now every subsequent CI/CD run on that machine will now fail?
 That's obviously no good, so the script clearly must be adjusted to handle that.
 There's more than one way to go about this, such as: